avaloki108/slitheryn2.1/trophies.md

-# Slither Trophies
+# Slitheryn Trophies

-The following lists security vulnerabilities that were found by Slither.
+The following lists security vulnerabilities that were found by Slitheryn.
-If you found a security vulnerability using Slither, please submit a PR with the relevant information.
+If you found a security vulnerability using Slitheryn, please submit a PR with the relevant information.

 Project | Vulnerability | Date